Man to die for killing wife in Kushtia - Countryside - observerbd.com

 |

-KUSHTIA, Feb 2: A court here on Wednesday sentenced a man to death and also fined him Tk 1 lakh for killing his wife for dowry in 2018.
+KUSHTIA, Feb 3: A court here recently sentenced a man to death and also fined him Tk 1 lakh for killing his wife for dowry in 2018.

 Kushtia Woman and Children Repression Prevention Court Judge Munsi Md Mashiar Rahman handed down the verdict at 11:30am.